-For our example, the user Tachyon_Admin1, with the Tachyon Full Administrator role, is going to set the tags for the finance department.
-The following steps illustrate how to achieve this:
+For our example the user TCNActioner01, with the Tachyon global actioner role, is going to set the tags for the finance department devices.
+The animation opposite illustrates the following steps:

-- Tachyon_Admin1 selects the How many of each operating system version are installed? question.
+- TCNActioner01 selects the How many of each operating system version are installed? question

-- After the question has been selected, they then edit the question parameters, expand the Coverage heading and enter the FQDN for the device in the finance department into the field under the Device List (FQDN) heading.
+- After the question has been selected they then edit the question parameters, expand the Coverage heading and enter the FQDN for the devices in the finance department into the field under the Device List (FQDN) heading.
 To save the list to the question they click on Set.

-- Asking the question, by clicking on the Ask the question button, gets a response from the device named in the FQDN list.
+- Asking the question, by clicking on the Ask the question button, gets two responses from the two devices named in the FQDN list

-- Having got back the responses they were looking for they now run the follow-up actions that will set the correct tag for that device.
+- Having got back the responses they were looking for they now run the follow-up action that will set the correct tags for those devices.
 The action is selected from the Actions tab.

-- They type set device into the edit field and then select the Set device tag <tagname> to <tagvalue> action.
+- They type set coverage into the edit field and then select the Set coverage tag <tagname> to <tagvalue> action

-- The parameters for the action are populated from the device tag and values that have previously been set.
-They set the <tagname> to Department and the <tagvalue> to Finance.
+- The parameters for the action are populated from the coverage properties and values that have previously been set by an extended properties administrator.
+They set the <tagname> to Department and the <tagvalue> to Finance

-- When challenged to provide an authentication code, Tachyon_Admin1 then checks their email, copies the code and pastes it into the challenge dialog.
+- When challenged to provide an authentication code TCNActioner01 then checks their email, copies the code and pastes it into the challenge dialog

-- Now Tachyon_adminG, a global approver, will be sent an email, using the link at the bottom of the email they navigate to the Tachyon Explorer and approve the action.
+- Now TCNApprover01, a global approver, will be sent an email, using the link at the bottom of the email they navigate to the Tachyon Explorer and approve the action

-- The action now runs and the responses appear to Tachyon_Admin1.
-Here you can see the device that was targeted using their FQDN has responded and the tag with the property name Department and a value of Finance has been set.
+- The action now runs and the responses appear to TCNActioner01.
+Here you can see the two devices that were targeted using their FQDN have responded and the tag with the property name Department and a value of Finance has been set.